Zahlavi

 About Institute

-Nuclear Physics Institute of the CAS, public research institution, conducts research in a broad field of nuclear physics, experimental as well as theoretical.
+The Nuclear Physics Institute of the Czech Academy of Sciences (NPI) conducts research across a broad spectrum of nuclear and particle physics, both experimental and theoretical as well as applied.